ElWanderer/kOS_scripts/documentation/lib_rendezvous_readme.md

 A lot of this is either very complicated, or hard to express in short code blocks.
 It has been improved considerably over time, but is still a rather large library.

+#### Closest Approach v.
+Minimum Separation

+For two craft, the closest approach is the minimum distance between the two craft over a set period of time.
+During rendezvous, the aim is to get the closest approach between the active vessel and the rendezvous target as close to `0`km as possible.

+Minimum separation is a similar concept, but relates to how close two *orbits* get.
+For two orbits that intersect (cross each other), the minimum separation is `0`.
+If the orbits do not cross, the minimum separation will be some positive value.
+During rendezvous, the aim is typically to change one of the orbits so that the two intersect, but due to burn inaccuracy, this may not happen.
+Still, if the orbit tracks pass very close to each other, it is possible to get the two craft equally close.

+Note - having two craft following two orbits that have a low minimum separation does not ensure that there will be a similarly low closest approach.
+If the two orbits have similar periods (or are synchronised), the two craft may never get close to each other (or at least not within a reasonable time frame).

+#### Intersection v.
+Intercept

+Similar to the difference between closest approach and minimum separation, the difference in terminology here is down to whether we are talking about the positions of space craft or the orbits that they are following.

+An intersection is where two orbits cross (or at least lie very close to each other).

+An intercept is where one craft times its approach to an intersection such that it will be there at the same time as the target craft following the other orbit.

+In order to achieve an intercept, we usually have to make sure there is an intersection first.
+For a phasing approach, we ensure an intersection and then calculate an appropriate orbital period to ensure that the target is intercepted at the intersection, potentially several orbits in the future.
+For a Hohmann transfer approach, the intercept is achieved by timing the creation of the intersection to meet the target at the first opportunity.

 ### Requirements

  * `lib_runmode.ks`